caffeinery/coffea/README.md

     port: 6667, // default value: 6667
     ssl: false, // set to true if you want to use ssl
     ssl_allow_invalid: false, // set to true if the server has a custom ssl certificate
+    prefix: '!', // used to parse commands and emit on('command') events, default: !
+    channels: ['#foo', '#bar'], // autojoin channels, default: []
     nick: 'test', // default value: 'coffea' with random number
     username: 'test', // default value: username = nick
     realname: 'test', // default value: realname = nick